About UV Mend

 -Cornerstone Community is a home for six adults with developmental disabilities.

--The Upper Valley Free Clinic is a weekly free medical clinic and monthly free dental clinic housed at the Cascade Medical Center.
+-The Upper Valley Free Clinic is a weekly free medical and dental clinic housed at the Cascade Medical Center.

 -Jubilee Global Gifts is a Fair Trade retail store in downtown Leavenworth, the proceeds of which support other MEND programs.